c4arl0s/TheURLSessionAPI/README.md

 1. URLSessionDataTask retrieves data from the server and returns it as Data in memory.
 2. URLSessionDownloadTask retrieves data from the server and returns it as a file saved to the filesystem.
 3. URLSessionUploadTask sends data to the server.

+# The properties on URLRequest:

+- allHTTPHeaderFields
+- allowsCellularAccess
+- cachePolicy
+- httpMethod
+- timeoutInterval

+# allHTTPHeaderFields

+A dictionary of metadata about the HTTP transaction, including character encoding and how the server should handle caching.

+# allowsCellularAccess

+A Boolean that represents whether a request is allowed to use cellular data

+# cachePolicy

+The property that determines whether and how the local cache should be used

+# httpMethod

+the request method; the default is GET, and other values are POST, PUT, and DELETE

+# timeoutInterval

+The maximum duration a connection to the server will be attempted for.